Morwenn/cpp-sort/docs/Library-nomenclature.md

 **cpp-sort** deals with many concepts related to sorting and algorithms in general.
-This section tries to briefly explain the many things that you may encounter while using it, in alphabetical order:
+This section tries to briefly explain the many things that you may encounter while using it.
+When a term or an expression appears in *italics* in the rest of the documentation, it is generally a reference to one of the following entries:

 * *Buffered sorter*: some sorting algorithms optionally use a buffer where they store elements to improve the performance of the sort.
 Some of them, such as block sort, will manage to sort the collection regardless of the actual size of the buffer, which will only have on influence on the performance of the sort.
 A buffered sorter is a sorter that takes a *buffer provider* template parameter that tells how the temporary buffer should be allocated, and uses this provider to create the buffer.
 A *buffer provider* is a class that has a nested `buffer` class which implements a set of basic operations (construction with a size, `begin`, `end` and `size`).
 Implementing a buffer provider is a bit tricky, but using them should be easy enough: